|Min. initial investment||$1,000|

 Data shown is historical performance for each share class and reflects reinvested distributions.
 Investment return and principal value will vary so that you may have a gain or loss when you sell shares.
 Public Offering Price (POP) performance data for Class A shares includes the maximum 1% sales charge.
+Class I shares do not impose a sales charge.
+Only eligible investors may purchase Class I shares, as described in the prospectus.
 Class S shares do not impose a sales charge, but are subject to higher distribution fees.
 Please see the prospectus.
 Past performance does not guarantee future results; current performance may be higher or lower than data quoted.
 For performance current to the most recent month-end, click here.

 The Fund may use derivatives, which are financial contracts whose value depends upon or is derived from the value of an underlying asset, reference rate, or index.
 The Fund may use derivatives as part of a strategy designed to reduce exposure to certain risks, such as risks associated with changes in interest rates, or currency or credit risk ("hedging").
 The use of derivatives may reduce the Fund's return and increase the volatility in movements in the Fund's net asset value.
 For additional information regarding the use of derivatives, please see the Fund's current prospectus.

-The Fund is subject to interest rate risks.
+Fixed income securities are subject to credit and interest rate risks.
 Bond values will generally decrease when interest rates rise and will generally increase when interest rates fall.
 Mortgage-backed securities (MBS) are subject to pre-payment risk.
 These risks may result in greater share price volatility.
 Bonds with lower credit ratings are more speculative and likely to default than higher-quality bonds and tend to fluctuate more widely in value.
 International securities are subject to political influences, currency fluctuations and economic cycles that may be unrelated to those affecting the domestic financial markets and may experience wider price fluctuations than US domestic securities.
 Fund shares are not insured or guaranteed by the US government or its agencies.

 On January 31, 2014 the Sentinel Short Maturity Government Fund was renamed the Sentinel Low Duration Bond Fund and the Fund's investment strategies changed.
 In addition, the Fund adopted the Barclays 1-3 Year US Government/Credit Index as its new benchmark and discontinued the use of a secondary benchmark.
 Performance and ratings prior to January 31, 2014 relate to the Fund's prior investment strategies.